MaSe69/dssb/md/20_Pandas/pandas_51_rows24.md

 It comprises how often a letter occurred in the previous version of this page.

-The oprations are ordered in the CRUD sequence:
+The operations are ordered in the CRUD sequence:
 - Create
 - Read
 - Update
 - Delete

-I would categorize 'slicing' as update, but it also can be used for deletion (by slicing the part that you want to keep).
+Slicing is a fundamental technique that can be used in many CRUD operations.
+I describe the slicing in the context in which I typically use it myself.

 # Create rows